top of page

 Sydney wearing matching red shirt and trousers with black coat and clear umbrella sitting on floor of Tokyo airport.

 When all was said and done, and my two weeks of Tokyo bliss had come to an end, I felt satisfied that I had soaked up a fair bit of the fashion culture that the famous city had to offer.
-It was a very happy shopping experience indeed, and I left with a suitcase full of eclectic fashion treasures from decades past, and even a couple of rare items from vintage luxury brands.
+Tokyo, a vibrant metropolis known for its eclectic mix of traditional and contemporary styles, had exceeded all my expectations.
+It was a very happy shopping experience indeed, and I left with a suitcase full of eclectic fashion treasures from decades past, including unique pieces from the bustling Harajuku district and the sophisticated Ginza area.

 If my hot tips have lead you to find your own unique fashion treasures, or if I missed a crucial destination, hit me up on instagram at @sydneyduncanco!
 I'd love to see what you've found, and hear your take Tokyo Fashion!